-• DFAT has responsibility for overall strategic direction of PATH and in respect of health policy discussions with GoPNG.
+• DFAT and GoPNG have responsibility for overall strategic direction of PATH.
+DFAT will lead health policy discussions with GoPNG.
 However, PATH puts a strong emphasis on action learning and problem solving that can then be used as a basis for policy influence.
 It is expected that the Contractor will have valuable expertise and insights into health policy from its interactions with GoPNG and other stakeholders.
 DFAT may call on this expertise in appropriate circumstances.